Explore Europe while studying

-The mobility grant will be calculated on a daily basis.
+The mobility grant is calculated on a per-day basis.

 Equal opportunities is one of the core values of the Erasmus+ Programme.

 For this reason, students with special needs may apply for additional funds for their stay abroad.

 Students with a disability of 20% or more can apply for a flat-rate subsidy.
 Regardless of the destination country, the additional monthly allowance is 250 euros.

 However, should the mobility abroad be cause for significant additional costs due to the disability, the applicant may file a detailed application for additional funding up to 15.000 Euros.
 The application should be submitted to DAAD at least two months before departure.

 Students who travel with a child/with children and who will function as single parent while being abroad, can apply for an additional monthly sum of 250 Euros on top of the regular monthly Erasmus mobility grant (regardless of the number of children).

-Many students with a disability have overcome the obstacles a mobility poses and have started their journeys with the support of the Erasmus program.
+Many students with special needs have overcome the obstacles a mobility poses and have started their journeys with the support of the Erasmus program.
 You can find their inspiring reports on the web pages of the DAAD.

 - Enrollment at the University of Bremen